Nonuniform-temperature effects on the phase transition in an Ising-like model: Introduction

 \section{Introduction}

-Exploring the QCD phase boundary and critical point (CP) is one of the main goals in relativistic heavy-ion collision (RHIC) experiments \cite{STAR2010,starnote,Busza2018,STAR20202S,STAR2021}.
-In the collider, a fireball quickly forms and cools down continuously.
-During the fireball's expansion, the QCD matter cools from the quark-gluon-plasma (QGP) phase to the hadronic phase.
-A dynamical phase transition (PT) surface exists in the fireball, which seperates the two phases \cite{letessier_rafelski_2002,Aoki2006sf,Bazavov2012el,FUKUSHIMA201399,BZDAK20201}.
-The hadrons and resonances outside the surface collide with each other and part of them decay.
-A hypersurface named chemical freeze-out surface subsequently coexists outside the dynamical PT surface, where the inelastic collision between the hadronic matter ceases \cite{Adamczyk2017}.

-Searching the phase boundary and the CP from the dynamical process in RHICs, we have to face two fundamental questions.
-Does the dynamical PT boundary coincide with the equilibrium PT boundary in the QCD phase diagram?
+Exploring the QCD phase boundary and the critical point (CP) is one of the main goals at the Relativistic Heavy Ion Collider (RHIC) \cite{STAR2010,starnote,Busza2018,STAR20202S,STAR2021}.
+In the collider, a fireball forms quickly and then cools down.
+The QCD matter inside undergoes a phase transition from quark-gluon-plasma (QGP) to the hadronic phase.
+These two phases are separated by a dynamical phase transition surface in the fireball \cite{letessier_rafelski_2002,Aoki2006sf,Bazavov2012el,FUKUSHIMA201399,BZDAK20201}.
+Outside the surface, the hadrons and resonances scatter with each other and part of them decay.
+The inelastic collision between the hadronic matter finally ceases at a hypersurface named chemical freeze-out surface which is nested outside the dynamical phase transition surface \cite{Adamczyk2017}.
+The main experimental measurement related to the phase transition signals are event-by-event fluctuations of chemical freeze-out particle multiplicities \cite{STAR2021}.
+Searching the phase boundary and the CP from the dynamical process at RHIC, we have to face two basic questions.
+Does the dynamical phase transition boundary coincide with the equilibrium phase transition boundary in the QCD phase diagram?
 Are the critical behaviors kept to identify the CP?